 Role Role Overview Responsibilities Staff member/s responsible Lead Coordinator Directs the school's response to the emergency Lead the response, assign roles, and delegate tasks to appropriate staff Set the strategy (i.e., lock down or evacuation) Central contact point for information both internally and externally BUT leave most of the communications and disseminating information tasks to the person allocated to that role Ensure relevant authorities are informed of the incident John Galvin Rob Neary Welfare Coordinator Focuses on the physical and emotional well-being and safety of both pupils/students and staff If the incident is out of hours there may not be any immediate welfare actions; however, there may be a longer-term need for a Lead on the safe movement of all staff and pupils.
 Ensure (as reasonably possible) safe shelter and basic needs met.
 Contact educational psychologists if applicable) Establish a debriefing process Rob Neary Clare Wiggs welfare coordinator to help coordinate post-incident care and support.
-Communications Coordinator In conjunction with WSCC Comms Team: communicate with pupils, parents, and visitors.
-Lead on updates to web, school phone voicemails and text messages to parents.
-Manage incoming calls from media and members of the public and if applicable direct media enquiries to WSCC Comms Team.
+Communications Coordinator m conjunction with WSCC messages to parents.
 John Galvin Rob Neary Premises and Resources Coordinator Deal with school site management.
 Arrange parking, access etc. for visitors as necessary.
 Lead on property management, ensure access for relevant individuals.
 Maintain knowledge of the site, access and exit points Know how to shut off electricity, gas, and water supplies.
 Compile a list of damages property or resources for insurance purposes.
 Share knowledge of any hazardous substances on site Procure resources to respond to the emergency if required.
 Brendon Rowley John Galvin Administrative Support Provide generic administrative support Keep a record of costs incurred by the school or individuals Maintain an incident log Ensure that EMT's decisions are recorded Karen Carter Deb Trewin